We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When searching for a conditioner to help thicken postpartum hair, Zenovia Gabriel, MD, a dermatologist based in Newport Beach, California, suggests opting for one that’s lightweight to avoid weighing it down — like this one from John Freida.

-The weighing-down of certain hair care ingredients can actually lead to hair shedding, since your hair clumps together more easily and isn’t able to move as freely as it would if you used a more lightweight product.
+The weighing down of certain hair care ingredients can actually lead to hair shedding.
+This is because your hair clumps together more easily and isn’t able to move as freely as it would if you used a lighter weight product.

-One of the key ingredients in this conditioner is caffeine, which helps support hair growth in a gentle manner, so it’s safe (and well priced) for everyday use.
+One of the key ingredients in this conditioner is caffeine, which helps gently support hair growth, so it’s safe (and well priced) for everyday use.

 One 2018 study suggests that caffeine may help stimulate hair growth by improving scalp blood flow to the hair follicles and promoting keratin production, a protein that makes up the structure of hair.